Also known as: Diabetic neuropathy, Diabetes - neuropathy or Diabetes - peripheral neuropathy

 Tests that may be ordered include:

-Follow your health care provider's advice on how to slow diabetic nerve damage.
+Follow your provider's advice on how to slow diabetic nerve damage.

 Control your blood sugar (glucose) level by:

-To treat the symptoms of nerve damage, your health care provider may prescribe medicines to treat:
+To treat the symptoms of nerve damage, your provider may prescribe medicines to treat:

 Caring for your feet includes:

 Many resources can help you understand more about diabetes.
 You can also learn ways to manage your diabetic nerve disease